SAF Volunteer Corps: Roles and service

 Roles, such as those in engineering, medicine or law, require prior work experience, while others like the AST, InfoMedia Staff and Bridge Watchkeeper are open to all.

 67 per cent, of the volunteers in the first intake will be trained as security troopers, guarding key installations across Singapore alongside active servicemen and reservists.
 The rest will serve in specialised roles.
 Volunteers serving as information and media staff make up the second-largest group (13 per cent), while a handful of volunteers will become medical trainers, maritime trainers, defence psychologists, bridge watchkeepers and deck operators.
 A small group, or 2 per cent, will serve as experts of command, control, communications and computers (C4).

 As of July 2018, SAFVC has offered more roles and services are on offer.

 Volunteers are typically called up to serve up to fourteen days per annum, alongside servicemen and women from the Army, Navy and Air Force, donning the SAFVC formation patch on their respective green, grey or blue uniforms.

 Ranks

 A distinctive rank structure was created for the SAFVC Volunteers (SVs) since their voluntary contribution are distinct from those mandatory of regulars and national servicemen.
-It is also to discrete them from SAF Volunteers, former NSmen who continue to service past the statutory age.
+It is also to discretise them from SAF Volunteers, former NSmen who continue to service past the statutory age.

 The SAFVC ranks comprise five tiers, enumerated by winged chevrons.